-The United States is the world's largest producer of natural gas, and falling prices with surging production have created the opportunity for exports.
-Companies that want to export natural gas must get authorization from FE.
-The Natural Gas Act requires FE to make public interest determinations on applications to export LNG to countries without free trade agreements with the U.S.
+The United States has become the world's largest producer of natural gas, creating the opportunity for exports.
+Companies that want to export natural gas must get authorization from FECM.
+The Natural Gas Act requires FECM to make public interest determinations on applications to export LNG to countries without free trade agreements with the U.S.

-FE also publishes information on LNG exports in its LNG Monthly Report2.
+FECM also publishes information on LNG exports in its LNG Monthly Report.
 LNG exports from the Lower 48 started in 2016.
-As of July 2020, U.S. export terminals have sent cargos to 38 countries on five continents, mostly from large-scale facilities.
-Small shipments have been exported since 2016 in cryogenic ISO containers, to Barbados, the Bahamas, Haiti, and Jamaica.
+As of July 2021, U.S. export terminals have sent cargos to 40 countries on five continents, mostly from large-scale facilities.
+Small shipments have been exported since 2016 in cryogenic ISO containers, to Barbados, the Bahamas, Haiti, Jamaica, and Nicaragua.